 Thomas Knickmeyer filed a complaint against his employee organization for breach of the duty of fair representation.
 The Board stayed the case in 2014, noting that a petition for judicial review had been filed in another case, which had as an issue whether the Eighth Judicial District Court was a local government employer.
 In September 2018 the Nevada Supreme Court dismissed the appeal and the Board thereupon lifted the stay and ordered the parties to submit a supplement in light of the Nevada Supreme Court decision.
-The Board dismissed Knickmeyer's case, noting "nothing in this case has swayed the Board from its prior decisions concerning court employees," stating that Knickmeyer was a Deputy Marshal and thus was a court employee and not a local government employee.
-Because he was not a local government employee, he therefore did not have standing to file a complaint with the EMRB.
+The Board dismissed Knickmeyer's case, noting "nothing in this case has swayed the Board from its prior decisions concerning court employees," stating that Knickmeyer was a Deputy Marshal and thus was a court employee, he therefore did not have standing to file a complaint with the EMRB.

-ItemCase 2018-017; Jared Jackson v.
-Clark County.#837
+Case 2018-017; Jared Jackson v.
+Clark County.